kmerillat8216/Database_Final_Project/FINAL.md

 ```

-  The design of my database is fully normalized and has a relational structure that intends to store and analyze football player
-  performance data across a full season.
+  The design of my database is fully normalized and has a relational structure that intends to store and analyze football player performance data across a full season.
 This database model separates the data into 4 distinct tables.
-We can see the basic information
-  for each player on the team, each game in the season, and the positions on the team.
-Using those three tables, they can be combined to get the 4th
-  table that describes each player's stats for every game.
+We can see the basic information for each player on the team, each game in the season, and the positions on the team.
+Using those three tables, they can be combined to get the 4th table that describes each player's stats for every game.
 The tables depend solely on their primary keys, following the Third Normal Form.
-For example,
-  player details such as jersey number, height, and hometown are stored only once in the Player table to prevent unnecessary duplication when generating
-  statistics for multiple games.
+For example, player details such as jersey number, height, and hometown are stored only once in the Player table to prevent unnecessary duplication when generating statistics for multiple games.

   A key design choice I made was creating a junction table, player_game_stats, to represent the many-to-many relationship between players and games.
-To avoid
-  this issue, the player_game_stats table has a composite primary key of player_id and game_id.
-This composite key is used to identify each performance
-  entry uniquely.
-The stats table also limited the stats to the measurable performance metrics: rushing, receiving, passing, and touchdowns, which allows
-  game-by-game analytics without repeating player or game attributes.
+To avoid this issue, the player_game_stats table has a composite primary key of player_id and game_id.
+This composite key is used to identify each performance entry uniquely.
+The stats table also limited the stats to the measurable performance metrics: rushing, receiving, passing, and touchdowns, which allows game-by-game analytics without repeating player or game attributes.

   The database also normalizes player positions by storing them in a separate player_position table.
-I could have kept the full position name for each player,
-  but I decided to create a whole table for the position.
-The position_id serves as a foreign key in the player table that references a single record in the
+I could have kept the full position name for each player, but I decided to create a whole table for the position.
+The position_id serves as a foreign key in the player table that references a single record in the player_position table.
-  player_position table.
 Making this choice avoids inconsistency in position naming, makes updates easier, and maintains referential integrity.
-Overall, the
-  design enforces clean separation of entities while supporting flexible reporting and efficient statistical queries.
+Overall, the design enforces clean separation of entities while supporting flexible reporting and efficient statistical queries.

   ### Player
   The player table stores personal and static information for each football player, such as name, class year, hometown, physical attributes, and jersey number.
 It links to the player_position table through a foreign key to classify each player.
 Each entry represents one unique athlete in the system.
   ### Player_Position
   The player_position table defines the set of football positions, each assigned to an ID number.
-Storing these in a separate table prevents duplication and ensures
+Storing these in a separate table prevents duplication and ensures consistency.
-  consistency.
 It is referenced by the player table to assign each player exactly one position category.
   ### Game
   The game table contains information on each scheduled game, including the date, opponent, location, and final scores.
 It serves as the parent entity for all
   statistics recorded during that game.
 Each entry represents one unique matchup.
   ### Player_Game_Stats
   The player_game_stats table records all performance statistics for a single player in a single game.
-Because players participate in multiple games, and games include
-  multiple players, this table resolves the many-to-many relationship between player and game tables.
-It includes rushing, receiving, passing yards, touchdowns, and
-  whether the player participated in that game.
-A player having zero stats because they did not participate means something different than a player having zero stats
+Because players participate in multiple games, and games include multiple players, this table resolves the many-to-many relationship between player and game tables.
+It includes rushing, receiving, passing yards, touchdowns, and whether the player participated in that game.
+A player having zero stats because they did not participate means something different than a player having zero stats while playing.
-  because they did not play.
 ## Tables
 ```sql